19 Expert Tips for Perfect Living Room Lighting

 Layer Different Light Sources for Depth

-• Height variation: Combine ceiling, table, and floor-level sources
+• Vary Heights: Combine ceiling, table, and floor-level lights.

 16. Use Mirrors to Amplify Light